john-cd/rust_howto/src/tools/rustup.md

 # Rustup

 `rustup` is a toolchain multiplexer.
 It installs and manages many Rust toolchains and presents them all through a single set of tools installed to `~/.cargo/bin`.
-The `rustc` and `cargo` executables installed in `~/.cargo/bin` are proxies that delegate to the real toolchain.
+The `rustc` and `cargo` executables installed e.g. in `~/.cargo/bin` are proxies that delegate to the real toolchain.

-This is similar to Python's pyenv or Node's nvm.
+This is similar to Python's `pyenv` or Node's `nvm`.

 ## Key commands